 For each risk category, the Company has articulated how much risk it is willing and able to accept based on its strategic profile and capital position.
 The Company has put in place systems and controls to manage its risk profile within its risk appetite statements.
-The Company uses a suite of key risk indicators to monitor its exposure to the various risks to which it is exposed and these are evaluated each quarter by the Risk and Compliance Management Committee and the Risk and Compliance Committee.
+The Company uses a suite of key risk indicators to monitor its exposure to the various risks to which it is exposed and these are evaluated each quarter by the Risk and Compliance Committee on behalf of the Board.